MichaelDesantis/jeepfrontpage/README.md

 ## Thoughts

 Use bootstrap mobile visibility classes instead of rolling own utility class.
 Separate util class if own custom breakpoints are needed.

+It's challenging to duplicate a website when the website itself is constantly seeing improvements and bug-fixes.
+I've noticed several changes throughout the website that were definitely not there when I first began duplicating this website.

+As a random and interesting aside: because the original website uses google analytics, and because I've gone from never seeing this website before to visiting it as often as what feels like 100 times a day, every single website I go to now is trying to sell me a brand new 2018 Jeep renegade.
+I imagine this will keep up for a few weeks at least.

+When designing mobile first, it's easy to overlook progressive enhancement opportunities that having a mouse can bring.
+When you're analyzing a website in a mobile emulator, all :hover pseudo-class rules are ignored because there is no :hover on a mobile device.
+Remember to un-dock your design every now and then.
+It can prevent you from having to go back over your entire design to re-add all the hover functionality for desktop and laptop users.

 ## Production